 POL 304 - Foundations of Liberalism

-Major political philosophers within the liberal tradition, including Locke, Kant, de Tocqueville, and Rawls.
+Major political philosophers within the liberal tradition, including Locke, Kant, de Tocqueville, Mill, Hayek, and Rawls.
+Instructor: Brian Shaw.

 POL 305 - Education and Politics